Red Rocket (2021) Stars Simon Rex and Suzanna Son and is Directed by Sean Baker

 It’s a concept that’s starting to become more popular in more mainstream filmmaking.
 The fact that Licorice Pizza is catching as much heat as it is while Red Rocket is simultaneously in theaters is a little bonkers.
 And just earlier this month, I finally got to view Zola and boy does that have some content in it as well.
 Independent directors are getting more daring in their concepts and ideas, and Sean Baker has perhaps released his boldest effort yet.

-Reviews for Movies like Red Rocket from Cinephile Corner
+New Movie Reviews from Cinephile Corner

 Red Rocket is certainly going to turn some people away pretty early on.
 It has the crassness of Sean Baker’s previous works as it attempts to boil up and unearth small-town U.S.A.
 The political tones aren’t referenced by the characters themselves, but Baker manages to clearly set this film within the country’s election turmoil in 2016.
 It’s something I admire about Sean Baker.
 His films are prominently set in Southern, dryer parts of the country, but they aren’t westerns.
 They’re colorful and full of life, whether it be the bright set design in The Florida Project, or the burnt-orange sunsets that are absolutely gorgeous in this film.
 It’s a stylistic choice that very few directors pull off as well as he does.